-Many workplace executives will make decisions this year that affect millions of dollars of capital and operating expense with little – if any – empirical data on workplace performance.
+Many workplace executives will make decisions around changing workplace trends that affect millions of dollars of capital and operating expense with little – if any – empirical data on workplace performance.

 Perhaps you have wondered how well your workplace performs as a function of employee engagement and believe sensors are the solution, but don’t know exactly where to start.

 The objective of this article is to address 5 key considerations (plus one bonus!) that workplace strategists should take into account before choosing the best sensor solution for their workplace.